bstotler1/compsci/README.md

 Brayden Stotler's Repository of Java Programs for AP Computer Science A
 ## Usage
-To use these programs please use the online IDE  [Repl.it](https://repl.it)  or use my repl.it repo [Brayden's Repl.it](https://repl.it/@BraydenStotler1)
+The Most Recent Programs are in the java programs folder To use these programs please use the online IDE  [Repl.it](https://repl.it)  or use my repl.it repo [Brayden's Repl.it](https://repl.it/@BraydenStotler1)

 ## Contributing